← Resources

 Next run: 2026-03-14T16:00:00Z

 That's it.
 CueAPI will POST to https://myapp.example.com/hooks/inventory at the top of every hour.
+This scheduling API runs anywhere and tracks every execution.

 Under the hood, this hits POST /v1/cues with your schedule and webhook configuration.